Artificial Intelligence Glossary

 Eleven Labs

-An AI company specializing in realistic text-to-speech and voice cloning technology.
+An AI company specializing in realistic text-to-speech and voice cloning technology used for audiobooks, dubbing, and content creation.

 Embedding

-A numerical representation of text that captures its meaning for comparison and search.
+A numerical representation of text that captures its meaning for comparison and search, enabling AI models to understand semantic relationships.

 Emergent Behavior

-Unexpected capabilities that appear in AI models at scale without being explicitly programmed or trained for.
+Unexpected capabilities that appear in AI models at scale without being explicitly programmed, enabling breakthrough performance in complex tasks.

 Ensemble Learning

-Combining multiple AI models to make predictions, typically achieving better accuracy than any single model alone.
+Combining multiple AI models to make predictions, typically achieving better accuracy than any single model alone by reducing overfitting and bias.

 Evaluation Framework

-Systematic approach to measuring AI system quality and performance.
+Systematic approach to measuring AI system quality and performance, ensuring models meet accuracy, fairness, and safety standards before deployment.

 Explainable AI

-AI systems designed to provide clear explanations for their decisions, enabling humans to understand and trust automated choices.
+AI systems designed to provide clear explanations for their decisions, enabling humans to understand, trust, and validate automated choices.

 F